beast-dev/doc/tutorials/workshop_discrete_diffusion/workshop_discrete_diffusion.md

 </div>
 -->

-To get started with SPREAD 4,follow the instructions [here](https://beast.community/spreadgl.html).
+To get started with SpreadGL,follow the instructions [here](https://beast.community/spreadgl.html).

 To visualize an MCC tree, load the MCC tree, the most recent sampling date (2005.5) to 2005-07-02, and coordinates in the '<samp>locationStates_SREADGL.txt</samp>’ file, which should look like this: